 This is very interesting because you get to know your users better and of course collect information in a safe we call the Vault which enables us to be even better in being a personal assistant than any other product out there.

-You are a competitor to the giants like Siri and Alexa.
+Anton: You are a competitor to the giants like Siri and Alexa.
 The key thing that you are doing is actually introducing humans where AI cannot solve it.
-And I as a user would not receive “I don’t know what you are meaning”.
+And I as a user would not receive "I don't know what you mean".
 How do you scale this approach?
 And what happens when your user base grows very big very fast?

 How we do onboarding right now is we leverage a waitlist whenever we have a bottleneck in human operations.
 Let's say we have a hundred more people that want to join today but that would mean we need to hire another human operator.
 Then we put those people on a waitlist, hire a new operator, train them and a couple of days down the road when it's done we let the people on.